-Choir Leadership (MU 395) develops the gestures learned in Basic Conducting.
-Group rehearsal procedures, techniques. and performance practices are built on this foundation through classroom lecture and demonstration.
-A conducting project maior is included.
-Prerequisites: Basic Conducting & a voice credit.
+Choir Leadership (MU 395) is designed to give the student a basic understanding of guality choral singing and directing.
+Rehearsal techniques and performance practices are built on the foundation established in the Basic Conducting course.
+Prerequisites: Basic Conducting and one voice credit.
 2 credit hours Alternate years, spring